 Currently our internal standards library consists of over 160 documents.
 QuantityWare respects the copyright of all standard institutes and does not distribute any of these documents, neither in printed nor electronic form.

-We strongly recommend that a customer purchases their own licensed copies of the relevant standard documents to cross check our implementations.
+We strongly recommend that a customer purchases its own licensed copies of the relevant standard documents to cross check our implementations.
 See QuantityWare Note 000008 in the Knowledge Base for purchasing information.
-Comprehensive lists of all measurement standards supported with BCS are also available in the Knowledge Base.

 The American Petroleum Institute, providing state-of-the-art measurement standards for the petroleum industry.